-Due to sampled nature of a high-speed DAC's, the well known sin(x)/x (or SINC) response can significantly attenuate higher frequency output signals.
-See the Figure 44 which shows the unitized SINC attenuation roll-off with respect to the final DAC sample rate in 4 Nyquist zones.
+Due to the sampled nature of a high-speed DAC, the well known sin(x)/x (or SINC) response can significantly attenuate higher frequency output signals.
+Figure 43 shows the unitized SINC attenuation roll-off with respect to the final DAC sample rate in 4 Nyquist zones.
 For example, if the final DAC sample rate $F_s = 1.0$ GSPS, then a tone at 440MHz is attenuated by 3.0dB.
 Although the SINC response can create challenges in frequency planning, one side benefit is the natural attenuation of Nyquist images.
-The increased over-sampling ratio of the input data provided by the DAC5682Z's 2x and 4x digital interpolation modes improve the SINC roll-off (droop) within the original signal's band of interest
+The increased over-sampling ratio of the input data provided by the 2x and 4x digital interpolation modes of the DAC5681Z improves the SINC roll-off (droop) within the original signal's band of interest.

-Figure 44.
+Figure 43.
 Unitized DAC sin(x)/x (SINC) Response